fitzss/ProjectP/The Logic of Experimental Tests/Readme.md

 untestable, are due to misconceptions about **probability** and about the **logic of experimental testing**.

+(My guess is that these misconceptions also hinder the curation and growth of developing AI Programs)

 Refuting those claims by correcting those misconceptions leads to an improved theory of scientific methodology (based on Popper’s) and testing, which allows various simplifications,